 The Integrated Development Plan is the process through which the municipality will prepare a strategic development plan, for a five-year period.
-The Integrated Development Plan (IDP) is to be the product of the Integrated Development Plan process.
-The Integrated Development Plan is the principal strategic planning instrument, which guides and informs all planning, budgeting, management and decision-making in the municipality.
+The Integrated Development Plan (IDP) is to be the product of the Integrated Development Plan is the principal strategic planning instrument, which guides and informs all planning, budgeting, management and decision-making in the municipality.